Disclaimer

 Fawn and white Corgi

-Fawn color in corgis varies from pale shade to tan colored coat.
-And is in contrast with the white shade, thus looks wonderful.
+The fawn color in corgis varies from a pale shade to a tan coat.
+It contrasts with the white shade, thus looking wonderful.

 Tricolor

-In this type of coat, the black color is more dominant, and the head of the dog is also predominantly black, whereas shades of red and white are also present in the body.
+In this type of coat, black is more dominant, and the dog’s head is also predominantly black, whereas shades of red and white are also present in the body.

-Note: if you spot a Pembroke Welsh in color other than the above five, please ask for a pedigree chart as it could be of mixed breed (mother dog and father dog were of different breed) because if you plan to take your dog to dog shows, then pure breed is required.
-But if you only need a domestic pet, then mixed breed corgi would do the job too.
+Note: if you spot a Pembroke Welsh in a color other than the above five, please ask for a pedigree chart as it could be of mixed breed (the mother dog and father dog were of different breeds).
+If you plan to take your dog to dog shows, a pure breed is required.
+But if you only need a domestic pet, then a mixed-breed corgi would do the job, too.

 Cardigan Corgi